Advertiser Disclosure

 Read time 10 mins

-Each of the four Hilton Honors co-branded credit cards issued by American Express US have just come out with great limited-time welcome bonuses, which are available until January 8, 2025.
+Each of the four Hilton Honors co-branded credit cards issued by American Express US have great limited-time welcome offers, which are available until January 8, 2025.

-The American Express US Hilton cards represent one of the best ways to diversify your hotel rewards game outside of Marriott Bonvoy.
-With these juicy welcome bonuses, you can unlock nights at some of the chain’s best properties at a very steep discount.
+The Hilton Honors family of credit cards offered by American Express in the United States represent one of the best ways to diversify your hotel rewards game.
+With these juicy offers, you can unlock nights at some of the chain’s best properties at a very steep discount.

 Hilton Honors American Express Aspire Card: Up to 175,000 Points!